nhsd-exeter/dos-comparison-tool/documentation/adr/005-Types_of_Testing.md

 Pytest and pytest-bdd will be used to run end to end tests as the tests can be written in gherkin (feature files) and use Selenium (Python) to interact with the user interface.

-### Contract Testing
+### Integration Testing

-Contract testing is a methodology for ensuring that two separate systems (such as two micro-services) are compatible and can communicate with one other
+Integration testing (sometimes called integration and testing, abbreviated I&T) is the phase in software testing in which individual software modules are combined and tested as a group.

-#### Advantages & Disadvantages of Contract Tests
+#### Advantages & Disadvantages of Integration Testing

 <https://pactflow.io/blog/what-is-contract-testing/#:~:text=Contract%20testing%20is%20a%20methodology,both%20parties%20adhere%20to%20it.>

-#### Contract Tests Tool(s) Selected
+#### Integration Tests Tool(s) Selected

+#### Integration Test Tool(s) Selected

+Pytest and pytest-bdd will be used to run end to integration tests as the tests can be written in gherkin (feature files) and Python with the API Layer

 ### Performance Testing